 Approximately 80% of the population shops online and that number is expected to continue increasing.
 Since decisions made by retailers are reliant on consumer behavior, they must be able to adapt to this innovative and constantly changing landscape.

-How does headless commerce affect consumers?
+How do headless commerce platforms affect consumers?

 As ecommerce advances, people become less patient with mistakes.
 In fact, 56% of consumers stated that a delayed order would negatively impact their future purchases.
 So, if you’re a retailer and you aren’t consistent with advancements, you could be falling behind your competitors without realizing it.

 Aside from avoiding mistakes, consumer preferences are changing all the time.
 Having a system that is agile and can adapt to market demands will help you craft a seamless customer experience without missing a beat.
-Aside from regional markets, a quality headless commerce platform can be applied globally and help you adjust what you sell by product or category and where (stores, marketplaces and more).
+Aside from regional markets, quality headless commerce platforms can be applied globally and help you adjust what you sell by product or category and where (stores, marketplaces and more).

 Retailers that can adapt to today’s constantly shifting market will be able to guide and influence where people shop.
 Headless commerce platforms can be used across user interfaces such as the web, kiosks, third-party marketplaces, mobile apps or even social media.
 Retailers must not only consider all these different interfaces, but also selling across various regions and channels.
 If your system is inflexible, it requires more time and frustration when dealing with already complex variables.
 Moving to a headless option will not only ease those pains, but provide you with a healthy amount of customer data that can be used to create a more personalized experience for consumers.
 Essentially, the benefits of headless commerce are focused around increased intuitiveness, smoother customer engagements, and streamlined internal product management for vendors.

 Creating a symbiotic relationship with your Order Management System (OMS)